 From the Keys up through Florida’s entire Gulf coast, whether it’s a hotel, restaurant, gas station, fishing charter, real estate agency, bridal shop, or any other business, it may qualify for a settlement.
 While BP is reserving that $20 billion to settle many claims, it can be expected that many law suits will still be filed against BP for damages cause by the oil spill, including physical damage to personal and real property.

 It will be interesting to observe BP’s actions over the next few years in their payment of these claims and the settling of other lawsuits against them.
-If you have suffered economic loss as a result of the BP oil spill, or your business lost money from the time the oil spill occurred through the end of 2010, call a Tampa injury lawyer at Givens Givens Sparks for an assessment of your potential claim.
+If you have suffered economic loss as a result of the BP oil spill, or your business lost money from the time the oil spill occurred through the end of 2010, call a Tampa injury lawyer at Robert Sparks Attorneys for an assessment of your potential claim.